Alison’s areas of special interest include:

 December 2014: Treating respiratory disorders in children and babies – Miranda Clayton, Registered Osteopath, The London School of Osteopathy.

-After maternity leave (2012-2013), Alison worked briefly from home in Berwick-upon-Tweed before relocating to Canada in March 2014.
+In 2013, Alison worked from home in Berwick-upon-Tweed after a period of maternity leave, before relocating to Canada in March 2014.

-From July 2011 to July 2012, Alison worked in therapy centres and at home in Edinburgh.
+From July 2011 to July 2012, Alison worked in therapy centres (Yoga Stable, The Healthy Life Centre, Community Foundation for Planetary Healing) and from her home in Edinburgh.
 She also set up a Craniosacral Therapy clinic at the Western General Hospital in Edinburgh, where she worked on a voluntary basis with outpatients of the Pain Clinic.

-This clinic is still being run by a small group of dedicated practitioners.
+This clinic is still being run by a small group of dedicated practitioners, who took over from Alison when she went on maternity leave.

-Alison trained over two years at the Craniosacral Therapy Educational Trust and graduated in July 2011.
-She completed postgraduate training in working with mothers and babies with Resonance Trainings, in January 2012.
+Alison trained in Craniosacral Therapy over two years at the Craniosacral Therapy Educational Trust and graduated in July 2011.
+She completed postgraduate training in ‘Working with Mothers and Babies’ with Resonance Trainings, in January 2012.
 She is a registered member of the International Affiliation of Biodynamic Trainings.

 From August 2010 to August 2011, Alison worked under supervision at the Low Cost Craniosacral Therapy Clinic – London.